We Love The Village of Yorkville Park

 One of our long time faves is the Village of Yorkville Park, located on the south side of Cumberland.
 This park embodies the whole green concept of “reduce reuse recycle”.
 It is built upon a repurposed parking lot, infusing this decidedly urban enclave with some much needed picturesque and theraputic greenery.

 This isn’t just any old park.
-It’s awarding winning, having collected hardware with the American Society of Landscape Architects Award, the City of Toronto Urban Design Award of Excellence and the International Downtown’s Association Award of Merit.
+It’s award-winning, having collected hardware with the American Society of Landscape Architects Award, the City of Toronto Urban Design Award of Excellence and the International Downtown Association Award of Merit.

-In the 1950s, a block of Victorian row house were torn down to create space for the new east-west subway line.
+In the 1950s, a block of Victorian row houses was torn down to create space for the new east-west subway line.
 Area residents and businesses had lobbied for its construction for years (two decades in fact) and were finally granted permission to build the park in the early 1970s.
 It wasn’t until the early 1990s that the park construction actually got underway with a design competition.

 The concept was simple, but revolutionary – to create landscaping that wasn’t just about placing greenery in an urban setting, but rather about creating landscaping that could be seen as a work of art.